 We get so excited with grant winners who are able to take the work they want to do and effectively convey that through the application, rather than trying to force a program into grant regulations.
 Organizations can be successful with the latter approach, but they may wind up with work that is not one hundred percent mission-aligned.

 An additional challenge is that the competitions usually have very tight timelines for turnaround: six to eight weeks between the launch of the regulations and the due date for the applications.
-The applications themselves are often over sixty pages long and follow a very specific formula.
+The applications themselves are often over forty pages long and follow a very specific formula.
 Most organizations simply don’t have the capacity to dedicate to this work.
 Bellwether is able to ensure that the time an organization invests in developing an application is well-spent.

 What are the biggest misconceptions about this kind of grant writing work?